 Two nights ago during Hurricane Sandy, while many New Yorkers were crying about having no internet, the people in Breezy Point, Queens, watched their neighborhood become a water-logged vision of hell.
-First, the seaside community was lashed with six-foot waves, sinking the boardwalk, smashing bay windows, and knocking beachfront bungalows to the ground.
+First, the seaside community was lashed with six-foot waves, sinking the boardwalk, smashing windows, and knocking beachfront bungalows to the ground.
 Then, around 7 PM, a two-story house caught fire when a powerbox short-circuited.
-A few miles away, firefighters could see the flames from the second floor of their station—but their building had flooded too, their firetrucks were swamped in water, and they were unable to help stop the flames.
-The fire quickly spread to the rooftop of a neighboring apartment building—where 25 residents were trapped—and the flames soon morphed into a massive neighborhood inferno that, by 11 AM the next morning, had burned 81 homes to the ground and terrified the 150 locals who lived through it.
+A few miles away, firefighters could see the flames from the second floor of their station—but their building had flooded too, their firetrucks were swamped in water, and they were unable to help.
+The fire quickly spread and the flames morphed into a massive neighborhood inferno that, by 11 AM the next morning, had burned 81 homes to the ground.
 "Whatever is not flooded," local assemblyman Phillip Goldfeder said, as his own home was being reduced to ashes, "is on fire."

 Curious to see the damage, I drove out to Breezy Point a day after the blaze.
 It's a long drive through Brooklyn and Queens, past Coney Island, past Brighton Beach, and then across an abandoned toll bridge over the Atlantic Ocean.
 From there, a single road leads to town—a narrow, flooded path with the sea on each side.
 Its entrance was guarded by a cop.